-The origin of the American Bulldog is quite tricky due to the lack of documentation.
-It is believed to have descended from the English Bulldog and brought by immigrants to the US in the 1800s.
-The breed was originally used as working dogs that guarded farms, hunted bears and gathered cattle.
-It was also used in bullbaiting before the sport was eventually banned.
-It was not considered a breed before but a generic type of bulldog.
+The origin of the American bulldog is quite tricky due to the lack of documentation.
+It is believed to have descended from the English bulldog and brought by immigrants to the US in the 1800s.
+The breed was originally used as a working dog that guarded farms, hunted bears, and gathered cattle.
+It was also used in bull-baiting before the sport was eventually banned.
+It was not considered a breed before, but a generic type of bulldog.

-The number of bulldogs significantly declined during World War II in southern America.
+The number of bulldogs significantly declined during World War II in Southern America.
 It was saved from extinction by a man named John Johnson who gathered the best specimens.
-This endeavour was supported by another man named Alan Scott, who helped him create the first American Bulldogs.
-Johnson infused the line with a primitive bulldog from the north, while Scott went to cross with catch bulldogs from southern farms.
-The two had a fall out and went separate ways after they crossed their bulldogs with other lines.
+This endeavour was supported by another man named Alan Scott, who helped him create the first American bulldogs.
+Johnson infused the line with a primitive bulldog from the north, whilst Scott went to cross with catch bulldogs from Southern farms.
+The two had a fallout and went separate ways after they crossed their bulldogs with other lines.

-The two types of American Bulldogs are the Johnson, classic or bully type, and the Scott, standard or performance type.
-Bred as a farm utility dog, this large breed is generally a tall and stocky dog with a large head, thick neck and a muscular body.
+The two types of American bulldogs are the Johnson, classic or bully type, and the Scott, standard or performance type.
+Bred as a farm utility dog, this large breed is generally a tall and stocky dog with a large head, thick neck, and a muscular body.
 Since the emphasis is on ability rather than appearance, its height and weight considerably vary.
-It can weigh between 60 and 120 pounds, and stand at 52 to 70 centimetres at the withers.
+It can weigh 60–120 pounds and stand at 52–70 centimetres at the withers.

-Dogs generally don’t like their paws to be touched so it is best to acquaint your American Bulldog to nail trimming early.
+Dogs generally don’t like their paws to be touched, so it is best to acquaint your American bulldog to nail trimming early.
 Always make this process a positive experience by being extra careful and giving rewards and praises after.
-Also make sure that its ears are clean and skin free from spots, redness and parasites.
+Also make sure that its ears are clean and its skin free from spots, redness, and parasites.

-The American Bulldog is active, confident and friendly toward people.
-However, it can be extremely dog aggressive if not socialised early in its life.
-It has a high tolerance for kids but it is not advisable for families with very young children.
+The American bulldog is active, confident, and friendly toward people.
+However, it can be extremely dog-aggressive if not socialised early in its life.
+It has a high tolerance for kids, but it is not favourable for families with very young children.
 It can get hyperactive and may not be aware of its size and weight.

-A typical serving for this dog is 2 to 4 cups of excellent quality dry dog food per day.
-The amount and frequency you feed your dog depend on its age, size, build, activity level and metabolism.
+A typical serving for this dog is two to four cups of excellent-quality dry dog food per day.
+The amount and frequency you feed your dog depend on its age, size, build, activity level, and metabolism.

-Typical calorie needs of adult American Bulldogs, weighing 85 pounds, per day:
+Typical daily calorie needs of an adult American bulldog that weighs 85 pounds:

-As a muscular dog that is active, it needs plenty of protein as this helps fuel and maintain its stocky body.
+As an active, muscular dog, it needs plenty of protein as this helps fuel and maintain its stocky body.
 Since this breed loves to eat and easily puts on pounds, control its carb intake.
-Also choose complex carbohydrates and avoid simple ones like soy, corn and sugar.
+Also choose complex carbohydrates and avoid simple ones like soy, corn, and sugar.
 As a canine prone to dysplasia, introduce dog food containing glucosamine and chondroitin and key nutrients that will promote general bone and joint health.

 As a very active working dog, this breed requires vigorous exercise regimens.
-It needs at least 2 walks per day or long exercise hours in a fenced backyard.
-Another way to drain this dog is to teach tricks and games.
+It needs at least two walks per day or long hours of exercise in a fenced backyard.
+Another way to drain the energy of this dog is to teach tricks and games.
 Stubborn as it is, once it gets the hang of training routines, it will enjoy activities with its master.

-An important aspect of dog ownership is health care.
-Aside from providing the best food, make sure your bulldog has regular veterinary visits, yearly vaccinations and preventive treatments, which could cost up to £1,000 annually.
-Getting pet insurance (£50 to £120 a month) is also a must to avoid sudden expensive veterinary costs when your dog gets sick.
+Aside from providing the best food, make sure that your bulldog has regular veterinary visits, yearly vaccinations, and preventive treatments, which could cost up to £1,000 annually.
+Getting pet insurance (£50 to £120 a month) can cover sudden expensive veterinary costs when your dog gets sick.